Boilingbrook – Adar/Hinterworlds 0801 A9C9751-D 700 Na G0 II

 “Did you try?”

-I hesitated, then shrugged again.
-“Long enough to see that I couldn’t without you knowing.
+I hesitated, then shrugged.
+“Long enough to see that I couldn’t without someone knowing.
 Didn’t seem worth it.”

 He smiled.
 “It wouldn’t have been.”
 He tossed the stick back to me.
 “The only thing on it is a program to see if it had been accessed.
 It hasn’t been.”